WalkingMachine/wm_frame_to_box/README.md

 ## Description

-Node recevant des cadres et les convertissant en boites à l'aide du depth de la camera

-Testé pour fonctionner avec [ROS] kinetic et Ubuntu 16.04.
-Le code risque de changer à certain moments.
-La licence du code source est [MIT license](LICENSE).
+ROS node receiving 2D bounding boxes and convert them to 3D bounding boxes using camera depthcloud

+Tested to work with [ROS] kinetic and Ubuntu 16.04.
+This code may change in time and is licensed under [MIT license](LICENSE).

-**Auteur(s): Philippe La Madeleine
+**Author(s): Philippe La Madeleine
 Mainteneur: Philippe La Madeleine
 Affiliation: Club étudiant Walking Machine, ÉTS**